Browsing Tag

 finding a jobThe main goal of attending college for most students is to enhance job prospects after school, as well as opportunities to find higher-paying jobs.
 But with the economy in a recession, it seems like no amount of schooling may be enough to ensure job placement.
 That said, there are definitely steps that students can take to give themselves the best possible chance at nabbing a job (and not the kind where they have to wear a paper hat) following graduation.
 Here are just a few considerations that should help the average student clear a path for professional success.

 Internships.
 There is practically no better way to improve your appeal to prospective employers than with the experience that comes from an internship.
 While no company will promise to hire interns when their unpaid tenure is complete, most businesses use internships as a way to find bright new minds in the field, so there’s always the possibility of a job offer.
 At the very least you’ll be able to add some experience to your résumé, as well as a reference if you leave on good terms.
+There are internships in mostly all industries, from healthcare to retail.
+So, after you have completed your internship, they may be able to help you get your foot in the door for Pennsylvania home care jobs, for example, or at least provide you with a way to be noticed by similar businesses.

 Continue Reading